ome/omero-guide-scripts/docs/walkthrough.rst

   on that in the :doc:`parameter description section</parameter_description>` of this guide.

-We can then see in the OMERO activities that the Key-Value pairs were added to 5 \
+The Key-Value pairs were added to 5 \
 datasets out of the 11 present in this project (as expected).
 We also see three set of \
-key-value pairs, one for each namespace we used in the csv.
+Key-Value pairs, one for each namespace we used in the csv.

 .. figure:: images/annotation_07_KV_import_printout.png